ewinapun/ewinapun.github.io/_projects/1_project.markdown

 [^footnote1]: S. Ma, et al: Effect of Contact Angle on Drainage and Imbibition in Regular Polygonal Tubes.
 Colloid Surf.
 A. 117.
 1996.

+[^note2]: The impedance measurements are actually from another device.
+The resulted images are from [^law].
+Even so, because the underlying principle is unchanged, this comparison is still valid to show an overall idea.

+[^note3]: In this plot we obtain both impedance measurements and the snapshot images at the same time, meaning the overlapping graph presents results of the same set of experiments of the same device.